fullaware/asteroids/README.md

 # Flask-REST + WebUI
-A Flask RESTful template for performing CRUD operations on an SQLAlchemy vehicle database.
+Flask + REST + WebUI for performing CRUD operations on an SQLAlchemy asteroid database.

 ### Configuration
 * Create and load mariadb/mysql database from /dbinit